StephenJLu/hashnode-archive/cm54shdko000009mggqio8er8.md

 This last part is the most involved and is the meat and potatoes of the entire process: server-side validation.

-Once the user hits “Submit,” the token is sent to the worker along with the super-secret key that verifies the token as originating from the specified website.
+Once the user hits “Submit,” the token is sent to the worker, which then passes it to the Siteverify API along with the super-secret key that verifies the token as originating from the specified website.
 Once the token is verified, a success response is sent back and the user is able to complete the requested action.

 ### Retrieving the token from the form